~ 449 Hawthorne Avenue, street tree

 This multi-trunked tree is native to Australia.
 Its true leaves are small and feathery and rarely visible.
 What look like leaves are called phyllodes and are flattened leaf stalks that have adapted to look like and function as leaves.
 They lose less water than leaves, making the tree well adapted to a dry climate, which is in part why they are invasive here.

-Johnson Park, many trees on the left surrounding the picnic tables
+~ Johnson Park, many trees on the left surrounding the picnic table

-Hybridized in England in the 17th century and introduced to America in colonial times, London Plane Trees are widely used as street trees in Palo Alto.
-They have seed balls that release their seeds into the air before falling to the ground.
+Hybridized in England in the 17th century and introduced to America in colonial times, London Plane Trees are widely used as a street tree in Palo Alto.
+They have seed balls that release their seeds into the air before falling to the street.

 The Coast Redwood is America’s tallest tree, reaching 350’ and living to well over 1,000 years.
 Locally, only the landmark Coast Redwood called El Palo Alto is that old.
 Most local Coast Redwoods were logged by the early 1900s, when they provided the cheapest lumber for local building.

 ~ 275 Hawthorne Avenue, 3 street trees on Hawthorne Avenue nearest the corner

 The Hawthorn is a small tree that grows moderately fast up to 20’.
 Distinctive red berries form in summer, which attract birds and bees.
 The trunks of these trees are full of character with burls, deep grooves, scars and peeling bark.

 ~ 187/195 Bryant Street, 3 street trees, 1 on the left of the driveway and 2 on the right

 These ornamental plums have pale pink flowers in the spring before the leaves come out.
 Notice that the leaves of these three trees are slightly different colors.
 Various cultivars of Purple-leaf Plums have different characteristics including leaf color and the presence or absence of fruit.

 ~ 187/195 Bryant Street, street tree in center